Pawlet Brookes FRSA

-Pawlet is an accomplished and experienced senior manager and producer who has been at the heart of the development of Black arts centres, from Marketing Manager at the Nia Centre (Manchester) in the 90s to the Artistic Director of Peepul Centre (Leicester) and Chief Executive of Rich Mix (London).
+Pawlet Brookes is the founder, CEO and artistic director of Serendipity.
+An accomplished an experienced senior manager and producer, Pawlet has been at the heart of the development of Black arts centres across the UK; from Marketing Manager at the Nia Centre (Manchester) in the 90s to the Artistic Director of Peepul Centre (Leicester) and Chief Executive of Rich Mix (London).
 She has been the Arts Council assessor for a number of Black arts capital projects, such as Bernie Grant Arts Centre (London) and National Centre for Carnival Arts (Luton).
-Pawlet is the Founder and Artistic Director of Serendipity, a diversity led organisation that initiated and produces LDIF (Let’s Dance International Frontiers), an annual festival in Leicester since 2011, and also delivers each year a Black History Month programme for Leicester as well as other projects.